FIWARE/tutorials.NGSI-LD/forwarder/README.md

 [![NGSI LD](https://img.shields.io/badge/NGSI-LD-d6604d.svg)](https://www.etsi.org/deliver/etsi_gs/CIM/001_099/009/01.08.01_60/gs_cim009v010801p.pdf)
 [![JSON LD](https://img.shields.io/badge/JSON--LD-1.1-f06f38.svg)](https://w3c.github.io/json-ld-syntax/)

 Simple nodejs express application for use with the FIWARE Step-by-Step tutorials.
-Each tutorial consists of a series of exercises to demonstrate the correct use of individual FIWARE components and shows the flow of context data within a simple Smart Solution either by connecting to a series of dummy IoT devices or manipulating the context directly or programmatically.
+This component can be used to proxy and amend requests.

-This application provides various sources of context and demonstrates various aspects of FIWARE To run the application in debug mode add `DEBUG=tutorial:*`
+This application provides various sources of context and demonstrates various aspects of FIWARE To run the application in debug mode add `DEBUG=broker:*`

-## Store Application

--   `WEB_APP_PORT=3000` # Port used by the content provider proxy and web-app for viewing
--   `CONTEXT_BROKER=http://orion:1026/v2` - URL of the context broker to update context
+## Additional Request Headers

+- `TENANT` - sets an NGSI-LD Tenant header
--   `NGSI_LD_PREFIX=` - Whether to use full URNs for devices
+- `WALLET_TYPE` - Sets a Wallet Type for Canis Major
--   `SECURE_ENDPOINTS=true` - Enable Keyrock as PDP - default is `false`

-## Dummy Ultralight Devices

--   `IOTA_HTTP_HOST=iot-agent` - The URL of the IoT Agent
--   `IOTA_HTTP_PORT=7896` - Port used by the dummy IoT devices to commuicate with the IoT Agent
--   `DUMMY_DEVICES_PORT=3001` - Port used by the dummy IoT devices to receive commands
--   `DUMMY_DEVICES_TRANSPORT=HTTP` - Default transport used by dummy IoT devices (either `HTTP` or `MQTT`)
--   `DUMMY_DEVICES_API_KEY=4jggokgpepnvsb2uv4s40d59ov` - Device API Key.

-## Identity Management - Keyrock

--   `KEYROCK_URL=http://localhost` - URL for Keyrock IDM
+- `WALLET_TOKEN` - Sets a Wallet Token for Canis Major
--   `KEYROCK_IP_ADDRESS=http://172.18.1.5` - IP address for Keyrock IDM
+- `WALLET_ADDRESS` - Sets a Wallet Address for Canis Major

--   `KEYROCK_PORT=3005` - Port that Keyrock is listening on
+## Verifiable Credentials Verifier

+- `VERIFY_CREDENTIALS` - set to `true` to enable verification
--   `KEYROCK_CLIENT_ID=tutorial-dckr-site-0000-xpresswebapp` - Client ID for the appliction within keyrock
+- `CONFIG_SERVICE` - location of the Credentials Config Service
+- `WEB_APP_HOST` - location of the Tutorial App to display on screen
--   `KEYROCK_CLIENT_SECRET=tutorial-dckr-site-0000-clientsecret` - Client secret for the appliction within keyrock
+- `WEB_APP_PORT` - port of the Tutorial App

-## Access Control - Authzforce

--   `AUTHZFORCE_URL=http://authzforce` - URL for Authzforce
--   `AUTHZFORCE_PORT=8080` - Port that Authzforce is listening on

 ## How to build your own image